 In Maryland, personal injury law operates under a few unique rules.
 One of the most significant is the contributory negligence rule.
 Unlike most states that follow a comparative negligence rule, Maryland is one of the few states in the United States that still adheres to the traditional contributory negligence rule.
 This rule stipulates that if you’re even 1% at fault for your injuries, you cannot recover damages in a negligence lawsuit.
 This makes the role of a Maryland personal injury lawyer essential in presenting a strong case.

 A personal injury attorney is a legal professional who provides services to individuals who claim to have been injured, either physically or psychologically, as a result of the negligence of another person, company, government agency, or any entity.
-These lawyers have in-depth knowledge of Maryland’s personal injury law and are equipped to navigate its complexities.
+These lawyers have in-depth knowledge of Maryland’s personal injury law.
 They work to protect their clients’ rights, provide sound legal advice, represent clients in court, and ultimately, help clients receive rightful compensation for their pain and suffering.

 In personal injury law, “pain and suffering” refers to the physical and emotional distress caused by an injury.
 This distress includes not just the immediate pain from the injury, but also the detrimental effects that the individual suffers in their daily life as a result of the injury.
 It can encompass physical discomfort, emotional trauma, stress, insomnia, depression, and a diminished quality of life.